ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Now assume that a remote instance of Mechanical has been started in server mode.
-To connect to the computer on your local area network that is running Mechanical, you can use either an IP address and port or hostname and port.
+To connect to the computer on your local area network that is running Mechanical, you can use either an IP address and port or a hostname and port.

 **IP address and port**